MuhammadKurniaSani-me/final-college-project/README.md

 # ARIMAX Modeling for Time Series Forecasting with Statistical Significance & Cluster-Based Outlier Removal

-This repository contains the source code and analysis for my final college project (*Skripsi*) focusing on time series forecasting using an ARIMAX model, with a special emphasis on advanced data preprocessing techniques, including statistical feature selection and cluster-based outlier detection.
+This repository contains the source code and analysis for my final college project (*Skripsi*) focusing on time series analysis using an ARIMAX model, with a special emphasis on advanced data preprocessing techniques, including statistical feature selection and cluster-based outlier detection.

-The primary goal of this project is to build a robust forecasting model for a given time series dataset (e.g., PM2.5 air quality).
+The primary goal of this project is to build a robust model for a given time series dataset (e.g., PM2.5 air quality).
 The methodology ensures that the data is clean, relevant features are selected, and the final model is both statistically sound and accurate.

 ## 🚀 Live Application